-Instead remove a few inches of soil, replace with fresh soil and sod.
-Perennial ryegrass, tall fescue, red fescue, wheatgrass, alkali grass and Bermuda grass are all salt-tolerant grass options to grow in areas that experience frequent salt exposure during the winter.
+Instead, remove a few inches of soil, and replace it with fresh soil and sod.
+Perennial ryegrass, tall fescue, red fescue, wheatgrass, alkali grass, and Bermuda grass are all salt-tolerant grass options to grow in areas that experience frequent salt exposure during the winter.

 This is the most common and destructive type of abiotic winter injury and usually occurs in the late winter after periods of thawing and freezing.
 Annual bluegrass and perennial ryegrass are two turfgrasses that are especially susceptible to crown hydration.

 In the warm weather, grasses can leave dormancy and begin taking up water, allowing the crown to become hydrated.
-If there is a rapid freeze after the thaw, ice forms inside the crowns of hydrated turfgrasses and either ruptures cell membranes or draws moisture out of the cells, killing the plant.
+If there is a rapid freeze after the thaw, ice forms inside the crowns of hydrated turfgrasses and either rupture cell membranes or draw moisture out of the cells, killing the plant.

 There isn’t much one can do to prevent crown hydration except avoid practices that force susceptible plants into early emergence and improve drainage on sensitive sites.